How to Find the Perfect Spanish Language Partner of Your Dreams

 In this mini-club, you’ll separately watch a movie or read a title you’ve decided on together.
 Once you both finish by the agreed-upon deadline, get together and talk about what you just read or watched.
 This is a great way to combine reading, movies and conversation!

-Review grammar and vocabulary.
+Review grammar and vocabulary

 Grammar and vocabulary aren’t the most fun parts of learning a language, but they’re necessary to master in order to become fluent.
 Your partner can help hold you accountable for learning them.
 Choose vocabulary words or verb tenses to learn every week, and get your partner to quiz you on them.
 Compare notes and study materials.
 Watch instructional YouTube videos and practice chatting by recapping the information you just learned in Spanish.

-This is great for when you don’t understand something or are really dragging your feet trying to learn certain material.
 Your partner can help explain things that they understand better than you and vice versa.
 Teaching something really solidifies it in your brain.
 When you approach new Spanish material thinking something like, “I should learn this well so I can explain it to my study buddy, she always has trouble with tricky grammar,” then you’re more likely to retain that information and remember it later.

-Make it fun by playing games.
+Make it fun by playing games

 Reward yourself for your hard work on vocabulary and grammar by playing fun Spanish games!
 Games are a great way to learn and reinforce concepts without feeling like you’re working hard.
-Get engrossed enough in these games, and you and your partner will soon not only be learning Spanish, you’ll be fast friends.
+Get engrossed enough in these games, and you and your partner will soon not only be learning how to speak Spanish, you’ll be fast friends.